David2CN/vggnet/README.md

 <img src="./assets/vgg16.png">

-The five blocks are followe by two fully connected layers with 4096 units and the final layer with 1000 units, which is activated with a softmax activation function to obtain the output probability distribution.
+The five blocks are followed by two fully connected layers with 4096 units and the final layer with 1000 units, which is activated with a softmax activation function to obtain the output probability distribution.